 The Parker Manatee Rehabilitation Habitat

 Being a Sea Turtle is Hard — But You Can Help!

 Sea turtles and manatees share similar evolutionary histories — both animals are descendants of terrestrial species.
 Unfortunately, they also share similar threats — from loss of habitat to man-made obstacles.
 All sea turtle species are federally listed as threatened or endangered.

-This exhibition highlights some of the ways that the public can be good stewards and help keep sea turtles safe on our local beaches and in our local waterways.
-It features life-size scientific illustrations of the five sea turtle species that call the Gulf of Mexico home, along with the skeleton of a loggerhead sea turtle — the most common sea turtle species on Florida’s west coast and shows the ecosystem connections that manatees and sea turtles share.
+This exhibit highlights some of the ways that the public can be good stewards and help keep sea turtles safe on our local beaches and in our local waterways.
+It features life-size scientific illustrations of the five sea turtle species that call the Gulf of Mexico home, along with the skeleton of a loggerhead sea turtle — the most common sea turtle species on Florida’s west coast, and shows the ecosystem connections that manatees and sea turtles share.

-“Being a Sea Turtle is Hard — But You Can Help!” also showcases information about loggerhead nesting on Anna Maria Island as monitored by the Anna Maria Island Turtle Watch, with running totals of false crawls and nests laid during the annual May-October sea turtle nesting season and shows the public how they can make a difference in the lives of these animals.
+Being a Sea Turtle is Hard — But You Can Help! also showcases information about loggerhead nesting on Anna Maria Island, as monitored by the Anna Maria Island Turtle Watch, with running totals of false crawls and nests laid during the annual May-October sea turtle nesting season and shows the public how they can make a difference in the lives of these animals.

-The exhibit was funded in part by a grant awarded from the Sea Turtle Grants Program, which is supported by proceeds from the sale of the Florida Sea Turtle License Plate.
+This exhibit was funded in part by a grant awarded from the Sea Turtle Grants Program, which is supported by proceeds from the sale of the Florida Sea Turtle License Plate.
 Learn more at helpingseaturtles.org.